bruunand/community-detection-wi/README.md

     pos       0.80      0.87

 ## Cross-validation
-- Due to the time overhead, we did not have time to implement k-fold cross-validation
+- Due to the time overhead, we did not have time to implement k-fold cross-validation.
+However, since we use random undersampling, we can use Monte Carlo cross-validation
-- However, since we use random sub-sampling, we can use Monte Carlo cross-validation
+- We ran random undersampling 5 times on the balanced dataset, where a random subset is used for training and the same subset is used for testing
-- We ran random sub-sampling 5 times on the balanced dataset, where a random subset is used for training and the same subset is used for testing.
-We then took the mean of this result
+- The variances in the resulting metrics were quite low.
+In particular, the variance on the accuracy metric was **0.03**, whereas the mean value of that metric was **86.8%**